-B Procedures
+B. Procedures

 The department's procedures for promotion and tenure and promotion reviews are fully consistent with those set forth in Faculty Rule 3335-6-04 and the Office Academic Affairs annually updated procedural guidelines for promotion and tenure reviews found in Volume 3 of the Policies and Procedures Handbook.
-The following sections, which state the responsibilities of each party to the review process, apply to all faculty in the department.